Signed in as:

 Thank you for visiting our FAQ to find out more about our practice.
 Researching your potential therapist is an excellent first step to determine whether you will have a good fit.
 Feel free to send an email to the owner Asha Gray LPC at asha@ashagraylpc.com if you have further questions.

-We offer 50 minute and 90 minute sessions, depending on the goal of the session and the clinician you are seeing.
+We offer 55 minute and 90 minute sessions, depending on the goal of the session and the clinician you are seeing.

 This can be updated at anytime by using the patient portal or completing a new payment agreement.
 If you do not have a payment method to put on file, please contact owner, Asha Gray LPC, so another arrangement can be made.

 Yes, we do provide letter's of mental health support.
-Often this is within the course of therapeutic treatment but we are also open to providing letter's of support to those who are not current client's of the practice via 1-2 assessment sessions.
+Often this is within the course of therapeutic treatment but we are also open to providing letter's of support to those who are not current client's of the practice via 1-3 assessment sessions.
 The latter service of assessment for letters is dependent on clinician availability and licensure.
 Please reach out to Asha Gray LPC, at asha@ashagraylpc.com for questions and to determine availability.

 Telehealth services have become much more popular and common since 2020.
 But there's still a lot of confusion about how it works.
 Telehealth means you can receive your therapy services via video on your phone, tablet or computer via an internet connection.
 We provide telehealth services via a HIPAA compliant platform.
 To receive telehealth services you must be located in your therapists state of licensure at the time of the service.
 For example, that means if your clinician is licensed in Washington DC you must be located in DC at the time of your services.

 We ask that you be in a therapeutically appropriate and safe space for your services.
-That might be your home, a non moving car, your office with a closed door, sitting or walking outside when you aren't near other people, who could hear you.
+That might be your home, a parked car, your office with a closed door, sitting or walking outside when you aren't near other people, who could hear you.
 If you are in a place that is semi-private, we ask you use headphones and take every reasonable precaution to assure privacy and safety.
-If you are not in the state of your clinicians licensure or the clinician believes the space is not private enough or safe, your session will be ended and rescheduled.
+If you are not in the state of your clinician's licensure or the clinician believes the space is not private enough or safe, your session will be ended and rescheduled.

 A residential counselor, sometimes known as a graduate or master's level counselor, is a provisionally licensed counselor.
 The purpose of the residency period is to train residents to become fully functioning independent professional counselors, therapists, or clinical social workers.
 While in residency counselors are provided clinically supervision on all cases by a fully licensed counselor.
 Residency occurs after clinician has completed an internship of 600 or more hours at an accredited university or college.